fieldtrip/fieldtrip/realtime/acquisition/tobi/README.txt

 1. build libbuffer.a in /realtime/buffer/src by issuing "make",
 2. build tia2ft by issuing "make" in /realtime/acquisition/tobi/.

 Then, it can simply be run with:
   $ ./tia2ft.sh --serve-ft-buffer

+The shell script adds the TiA library to the search path, and starts the executable tia2ft.

+## Windows
+Compiling on windows is not yet supported.

+## OS X
+Compiling on OS X is not yet supported.

 # Testing tia2ft
-To test tia2ft, we can use the TOBI signal server to generate artificial signals.
+To test tia2ft, one can use the TOBI signal server to generate artificial signals.
 With the TOBI signal servers version 8ea1376, a TiA serving sine-waves can be started as follows:

   $ ./server.sh bin/server_config.xml